Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Determinant of cohomology and Deligne pairings

-for each bounded complex of vector bundles $E^\bullet$ gives rise to a functor $F^\bullet\mapsto\det F^\bullet$ from the category of perfect complexes $F^\bullet$ on $X$ and quasi-isomorphims between them to $\cP(X)$.
-This functor commutes with base change (\ie we have a canonical functorial isomorphism $\det Lf^* F^\bullet \simeq g^* F^\bullet$ for any morphism $f: X' \to X$), it is additive with respect to short exact sequences of complexes in the sense of \eqref{additive}, and satisfies a couple of other properties which then uniquely characterize it up to unique isomorphism.
+for each bounded complex of vector bundles $E^\bullet$ gives rise to a functor $F^\bullet\mapsto\det F^\bullet$ from the category of perfect complexes on $X$ and quasi-isomorphims between them to $\cP(X)_\Q$.
+This functor commutes with base change, it is additive with respect to short exact sequences of complexes in the sense of~\eqref{additive}.
+It can be uniquely characterized up to unique isomorphism by imposing further properties.
+By~\cite[p.43, (b)]{KM}, we have: